williankaza/webcrawler/Assumptions.md

     "predictURL": "https://www.google.com/doodles/gioachino-rossinis-220th-birthday-leap-year-2012"

 Initially I'll try to find the relationship between the two, if I do, it means the `predictURL` was found in the `initialURL` and I return it.
 If not, I look for all occurrences of `predictURL` as `destination`, filtering the occurrences by `initialURL` to the last `/`, ie `https://www.google.com/doodles/`.
 If found, I sum all occurrences and divide by the number of sources that contain this relationship.
-If I don't find it, I'll reduce the `initialURL` until it's a valid URL.
+If I don't find it, I'll reduce the `initialURL` as long as it's a valid URL.
 If it still doesn't find it, I perform the extraction of `initialURL` looking for the `predictURL`, if I find the result of the extraction immediately returned, otherwise the number of occurrences returns zero.

 And for the deliverables I was in doubt about the Dockerfiles, if I should have done only up to the Dockerfile, but I ended up creating the DockerCompose to upload both containers (application and database), I was in doubt because I don't have much practice with Docker.